-The Business Integrity Commission (BIC) has developed its Language Access Plan to guide the agency in serving persons who have Limited English Proficiency (LEP).
-In keeping with LL 30 of 2017, the BIC will provide, to the extent possible, access to services and information to persons with LEP.
+BIC has developed its Language Access Plan to guide the agency in serving persons who have Limited English Proficiency (LEP).
+In keeping with LL 30 of 2017, BIC will provide, to the extent possible, access to services and information to persons with LEP.

-The Agency remains committed to developing and improving ways to maintain communications with the City's LEP community.
-In accordance with agency's language access policy, the agency will:
+BIC remains committed to developing and improving ways to maintain communications with the City's LEP community.
+In accordance with BIC's language access policy, the agency will:

-- Provide training to staff in the language access plan procedures; - Post multi-lingual signage regarding the availability of free telephonic interpretation services; - Improve the process to identify and track preferred language needs; - Translate the BIC FYI pamphlet to include additional languages as needed; and - Provide telephonic interpretation services in at least 100 languages using the language line.
+- Provide training to staff on language access plan procedures; - Post multi-lingual signage regarding the availability of free telephonic interpretation services; - Improve the process to identify and track preferred language needs; - Translate the BIC FYI pamphlet to include additional languages as needed; and - Provide telephonic interpretation services in at least 100 languages using the language line.

 The Language Access Coordinator is responsible for monitoring the effectiveness of the plan by evaluating on a regular basis all requests for language assistance.
-Staff documents all LEP individuals requesting assistance; this information is inputted to a database which enables the agency to generate reports on types of language, frequency and documents needing interpretation or translation.
+Staff document all instances of LEP individuals requesting assistance; this information is input into a database which enables the agency to generate reports on types of language and frequency, and aids in identifying documents needing interpretation or translation.